How to Deal With Your Emotions

 COACHING NOTES:

-Leonard beautifully describes our repressed emotions with this metaphor of reservoirs, leaking daily and sometimes bursting to create a great flood.
+Leonard beautifully describes our repressed emotions as reservoirs, leaking daily and sometimes bursting to create a great flood.

 3. Triggering Overwhelm